s4526470/Assignment-of-CSSE7023/README.md

 # Assignment-of-CSSE7023
-The "spac-accessible.pdf" file is description of the task of assignment1
+The "spac-accessible.pdf" file inside the folder is description of the task of assignment1